mrblue223/overthewire_CTF/README.md

     Learn and Grow: Offer different perspectives and methodologies for solving the challenges, fostering a deeper understanding of these challenges.

     Reference: Serve as a quick reference for those who have completed the challenges but need a refresher on specific techniques.

+## Disclaimer

+These writeups are intended for educational purposes only and should be used as a learning aid after you have attempted the challenges yourself.
+The goal is to understand the challenges and solutions, not just to copy answers.
+Please respect the spirit of CTFs and use these resources responsibly.